Mnangagwa Issues Proviso For Externalised Funds

-One of the troubling questions in the Zimbabwean economy is about externalisation of funds.
-The Reserve Bank of Zimbabwe has alluded to more than $2 billion that was externalised last year.
+One of the troubling questions in the Zimbabwean economy is about externalization of funds.
+The Reserve Bank of Zimbabwe has alluded to more than $2 billion that was externalized last year.

 Former President Robert Mugabe has also spoken about an estimated $15 billion which has not been accounted for from the diamond industry.

 The street price of hard currency in Zimbabwe has dropped more than 30 percent since President Mnangagwa took office.
 One U.S. dollar cost the equivalent of $1.30 in Zimbabwean bond notes down from $1.90 last week on the black market on Tuesday, according to street traders who talked to Techunzipped.